Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

-In the remaining of the section we give a criterion for an object of $\calC$ to be affinoid which doesn't require checking the existence of a parameter $t$, following the approach of \cite{Liu90} for rigid analytic spaces.
+In the remaining part of the section we give a criterion for a reduced object of $\calC$ to be affinoid that does not require checking the existence of a parameter $t$, following the approach of \cite{Liu90} for rigid analytic spaces.

 \pa{ Let $X$ be a locally ringed $G$-topological space.
-Following \cite{Liu90}, we say that $X$ is a \defi{Stein space} if we have $H^n(X,\mathscr F)=0$ for every coherent sheaf of $\OO_X$-modules $\mathscr F$ and every $n\geq1$. \\ Let $T$ be an object of $\calC$.
-We say that $T$ is \defi{compact} if every $G$-cover of $T$ has a finite $G$-subcover.
+Following \cite{Liu90}, we say that $X$ is a \defi{Stein space} if $\OO_X$ is coherent (considered as a sheaf of modules over itself) and we have $H^n(X,\mathscr F)=0$ for every coherent sheaf of $\OO_X$-modules $\mathscr F$ and every $n\geq1$. \\ Let $T$ be an object of $\calC$.
+We say that $T$ is \defi{compact} if it is Hausdorff and every $G$-cover of $T$ has a finite $G$-subcover.
 Finally, we say that $T$ is \defi{pseudo-affinoid} if it is isomorphic to $\forg\big(\X_t^\beth\big)$ for some affine special formal scheme $\X_t$ over $k[[t]]$. }

 \begin{prop} Every pseudo-affinoid object of $\calC$ is a Stein space.
 If $X$ is a $k((t))$-analytic space, then $X$ is a $k((t))$-affinoid space if and only if $\forg(X)$ is both compact and pseudo-affinoid. \end{prop}